 - Their performance in rewards program digital service maturity in comparison to competitors

 - Where they should focus future digital feature innovation for rewards program?

 - What digital propositions achieve the greatest impact in driving engagement, retention and ultimately consumer acquisition

-In our upcoming webinar Global Reviews will reveal consumer priorities and preferences from rewards programs and highlight the digital maturity of leading Australian, UK, Irish and US brands.
-We will answer key questions such as:
+In our webinar Global Reviews revealed consumer priorities and preferences from rewards programs and highlight the digital maturity of leading Australian, UK, Irish and US brands.
+We answer key questions such as: